 class and from zero to five percent of an advanced class.

-The course book in use in a class at any given time serves as the
+The student book in use in a class at any given time serves as the

-basis of the course syllabus for that class until that book is finished
+basis of the syllabus for that class until that book is finished and

-and another one begun.
-Additional materials are introduced at the
+another one begun.
+Additional materials are introduced at the discretion

 We hope that you will be happy at the school and satisfied with

-your course.
-If you have a complaint we will try to resolve it quickly.
+your lessons.
+If you have a complaint we will try to resolve it

-Please talk to your teacher about it, or to any other member of
+quickly.
+Please talk to your teacher about it, or to any other member

-staff you feel comfortable with.
-If this does not resolve the problem,
+of staff you feel comfortable with.
+If this does not resolve the

-please speak to Ian, the director of the school.
-We will make a
+problem, please speak to Ian, the director of the school.
+We will

 you are not happy with the way we have dealt with your complaint